ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 ### Recent Activity Block

 The Recent Activity block displays the six most recent activity records for a Project.
-Activities show as tiles indicating when Tweets, Texts, or Resources were added to the Project.
-When a tile is selected it will change the view, opening to the specific Tweet, Text, or Resource chosen.
+Activities show as tiles indicating when Texts, or Resources were added to the Project.
+When a tile is selected it will change the view, opening to the specific Text or Resource chosen.
 If a Project contains more than six activity records, the block will display a button that links to the full, paginated list of activity in a view of its own.

 Use the [**Activity** menu](../backend/projects.md#activity) to manage the records that display in this block.